itissandeep98/TimeTableManager/README.md

 ## PWA

 This is a Progressive Web App(PWA) i.e a user can install it as a native app on their operating system irrespective of its platform (Smartphone or PC).
-To Achieve this just open this app in Chrome browser(preferably) for atmost 30 sec, for PC you will see an install button on address bar and for smartphone you will see a small banner in bottom saying "Add to Home Screen", just click on it and the app will be installed on your system
+To Achieve this just open this app in Chrome browser(preferably) for atleast 30 sec, for PC you will see an install button on address bar and for smartphone you will see a small banner in bottom saying "Add to Home Screen", just click on it and the app will be installed on your system

 ## Directory